schollz/croc/README.md

 # How does it work?

-*croc* is similar to [magic-wormhole](https://github.com/warner/magic-wormhole#design) in spirit.
+*croc* is similar to [magic-wormhole](https://github.com/warner/magic-wormhole#design) in spirit and design.
 Like *magic-wormhole*, *croc* generates a code phrase for you to share with your friend which allows secure end-to-end transferring of files and folders through a intermediary relay that connects the TCP ports between the two computers.
-Like *magic-wormhole*, security is enabled by performing password-authenticated key exchange (PAKE) with the weak code phrase to generate a session key on both machines without passing any private information between the two.
+Also like *magic-wormhole*, security is enabled by performing password-authenticated key exchange (PAKE) with the weak code phrase to generate a session key on both machines without passing any private information between the two.
 The session key is then verified and used to encrypt the content with AES-256.
 If at any point the PAKE fails, an error will be reported and the file will not be transferred.
 More details on the PAKE transfer can be found at [github.com/schollz/pake](https://github.com/schollz/pake).

 ## Relay